BEST: BLUM 38N SOFT CLOSE

 Adjustment for this style is as easy as a flip of the damper activator on/off switch:

-- But for heavy duty and tall doors you may find you need to add another hinge (or a secondary damper) to slow the doors closing.
+• But for heavy-duty and tall doors, you may need to add another hinge (or a secondary damper) to slow the doors closing.

 Adjusting Soft Close Hinges With Arm Mounted Dampers

 This style of hinge adjusts with just a turn of a Philips screwdriver.
-By opening and closing the door and adjusting the dampers resistance you can fine tune a perfect slow close.
+You can fine-tune a perfect slow close by opening and closing the door and changing the resistance of the damper.

 Frequently Asked Questions for Soft Close Cabinet Hinges